Genomics & Bioinformatics

 Selection of Scripps Oceanography & UC San Diego research & resources

 UC San Diego and Scripps are world-leaders in microbiome research, biomedical engineering, quantitative measurements and modeling, cellular and chemical imaging, drug discovery, “omics” sciences and much more.
 The UCSD Center for Microbiome Innovation draws interdisciplinary teams of these researchers together to push the boundaries of human understanding of microbiomes — the distinct constellations of bacteria, viruses and other microorganisms that live within and around humans, other species and the environment.
 Scripps researchers are specifically looking at environmental microbiomes of marine sponges and other invertebrates, fish, deep sea habitats, ocean spray aerosols and numerous other marine microbial communities.

-PIs: Eric Allen, Bradley Moore, Paul Jensen, Robert Knight, Pieter Dorrestein, Douglas Bartlett, Jeffrey Bowman, William Fenical, William Gerwick, Jules Jaffe, Brian Palenik, Kimberly Prather, Lahini Aluwihare, Davey Smith
+PIs: Jack Gilbert, Eric Allen, Bradley Moore, Paul Jensen, Robert Knight, Pieter Dorrestein, Douglas Bartlett, Jeffrey Bowman, William Fenical, William Gerwick, Jules Jaffe, Brian Palenik, Kimberly Prather, Lahini Aluwihare, Davey Smith

 Metagenomic analysis of complex marine communities

 Marine metagenomics is a burgeoning field with the capacity to facilitate discoveries of intricate interactions within microbial communities.
 Using metagenomic analysis, Scripps researchers examine diverse questions in ecology, evolution, functional genomics and drug discovery.
 Scripps labs have unique access to marine microbial communities from the deepest ocean trenches to marine invertebrates to water off the Scripps Pier and develop sequenced-based approaches to make discoveries about the complex microbial communities of the oceans.